opengenpos/genpos/README.md

   - Journal printing replaced by Electronic Journal

-  Due to the age of some of the functionality that has gone unused and not been reviewed and updated, some features may not be compatible with more recent devices.
+  Due to the age of some of the functionality that has gone unused and not been reviewed and updated, some features may not be compatible with more recent devices or the device may need to be set to use an older protocol.
+See [Peripherals and Protocols](https://github.com/opengenpos/genpos/wiki/Peripherals-and-Protocols).

    - beverage dispensers for bars
-   - scales
+   - scales (uses Weigh-Tronix scale protocol SCP-01 or Serial Communications Protocol)
-   - kitchen display systems
+   - kitchen display systems (current devices emulate kitchen printers and use the kitchen printer interface)

  ## Removal of proprietary information